 Some of the best copywriters have a trick for writing persuasive copy, and it’s one you can use, too:

 Write directly to ONE person.

-For you, this means writing like you were selling and describing the product to the ideal prospect you identified back in step 1.
+This means writing like you were selling and describing the product to the ideal prospect you identified in step 1.